 The company that powers Nasdaq’s stock screener provides a stock screener that includes its own ranking system, as well as broker information.
 A good tool for curious newcomers to trading.

 Reuters’ screener emphasizes global markets and industries.
-Use it to find the overachievers in oil & gas drilling in Qatar, or the up-and-comers in European wool.
+Find the overachievers in oil & gas drilling in Qatar, or the up-and-comers in European wool.